 Healthy cells are negatively charged most of the time, and bounce off their neighbor cells like the north ends of two magnets.
 This allows space between the cells for transportation of nutrients to the cell and waste away from the cell.

-The danger of radiation toxicity is that it effects the electron transport system in every cell wall.
+The danger of radiation toxicity is that it affects the electron transport system in every cell wall.
 This system keeps the charge of the outer cell wall negative until the cell has produced energy as a result of taking in nutrients.
 The cell wall then becomes positively charged, the electron transport system opens up, and the waste and energy leave the cell, allowing new nutrition to enter.
 The cell wall then becomes negatively charged, and the process starts over again.
+If the cell wall gets stuck in a positive charge, it will stick to its neighbors, creating abnormal cell growth.
+Nutrients would be unable to enter the cell, waste would not exit the cell, and the cell would die.

 Hazel Parcells recommended a detoxifying bath for environmental radiation and x-rays.
 Dissolve one pound of sea salt and one pound of baking soda in a tub of very warm water.
 Do the bath at night, and stay in the water for a maximum of 20 minutes, or until the water cools.
 If you experience any discomfort like excess heat, headaches, or an acute exacerbation of chronic symptoms, drain the tub and get out.
 Do the bath three times in the first 30 days, and then once a month thereafter.